This post contains affiliate links.

 I’m getting more aware of my triggers when I blog about them.

 Triggers of My Trichotillomania

 The first two I can manage around if I’m aware but the last one, being tired… that’s the worst and most frequent trigger.

 I’m tired every day before bed, right?

 That’s when it’s the worse for me because who wants to resist an urge when they’re tired?

 That makes the battle harder.

+- I sleep with my hair in braids to avoid pulling my hair at night.
 The thing with the braids though is they’re not comfortable to sleep on and then I have hair afro in the morning.